 To connect to a device, double-click the device's icon in the Navigator, then type your user name and password to connect.
-You can also right-click the device name in the Navigator and select New Connection.
+Right-click the device name in the Navigator and select New Connection.

 Note: The default device login user name is admin and the default password is raritan.
 You have administrative privileges using these login credentials.